Robin-4-6/Face-Recognition-/README.md

 5. **User Interface**:
    - The Gradio interface allows users to upload a face image and receive recognition results.

+## Files Included
+- `Project.py`: Contains the entire code for the project.
+- `requirements.txt`: Lists the libraries required to run the project.
+- `Project.ipynb`: A Jupyter Notebook version of the project for interactive use.

 ## How to Use

-1. **Install Required Libraries**:
+1. **Set Up Your Environment**
-   - Ensure you have the necessary libraries installed.
-You can install them using the following commands:
+   - Install the necessary libraries using the `requirements.txt` file:
      ```bash
-     pip install deepface
-     pip install faiss-cpu
-     pip install gradio
+     pip install -r requirements.txt
      ```

-2. **Run the Code**:
+2. **Run the Script**
-   - Load the dataset, extract embeddings, create the FAISS index, and build the Gradio interface.
+   - Execute the `Project.py` script to start the Gradio interface:

-3. **Upload an Image**:
-   - Use the Gradio interface to upload a face image.
-The system will analyze the image and display the name of the most similar known individual along with the similarity score.
+     ```bash
+     python Project.py
+     ```
-     -Note that the Gradio app will generate a link for accessing the interface.
-This link expires in 72 hours.
-After this period, you will need to execute the code again to generate a new link.
+   - The script will generate a link for the Gradio interface.
+This link will expire in 72 hours.
+You need to run the script again to generate a new link if needed.

+3. **Using the Interface**
+   - Upload any image, and the system will analyze it to find its closest match from the famous individuals.
+   - The system generates all necessary data during execution, including embeddings and FAISS index, so no pre-uploaded model or dataset is needed.

+## Note
+The project was developed and tested using Google Colab, which is why the code is contained in a single file.